 - Oct.
 1, 2023 — Official start of my faculty position at UAF!

 - Aug.
-1, 2023 — I am happy to announce that I have accepted an Assistant Professorship at the University of Alaska Fairbanks, as a part of the Geophysical Institute, the College of Natural Science and Mathematics and the Wilson Alaska Technical Center.
+1, 2023 — I am happy to announce that I have accepted an Assistant Professorship at the University of Alaska Fairbanks, as a part of the Geophysical Institute, the Department of Geosciences within the College of Natural Science and Mathematics, and the Wilson Alaska Technical Center.

 I'm a seismologist, which means I spend my days looking at wiggles on a screen.

 These wiggles correspond to waves bouncing through the Earth or traveling along its surface,